What is familial adenomatous polyposis?

 - Upper endoscopy (EGD) every one to three years, beginning at age 25 or after polyps are detected

 - X-ray or computed tomography (CT or CAT) scan of the small bowel if adenomas are found on the EGD or before a colectomy; repeat every one to three years depending on symptoms.
+If CT scans are performed, these can also detect desmoid tumors of the mesentery, the tissue that holds the intestine to the wall of the body.

 - Yearly physical examination, including thyroid evaluation